 From the inside, Set 4.1 and 4.2 feel exactly the same.
 This is because they are the same, but the untrained can't see the similarity.
 This is why they're unified into a single set.

 For this, I used magazine articles.
 Scientific American wasn't always full of drooling idiots.
 They would state their belief, I would state my equivalent belief, and then justify my belief.
 In practice this is re-creating philosophy from the ground up.
 Which is why I unashamedly call myself a grandmaster philosopher, despite having spent maybe 20 minutes reading Aristotle in total, mutatis mutandis for every other famous philosopher except Nick Land and Mencius Moldbug.

 Stretching out your mind is necessary to complete the fourth set.
 Often, to reconcile two beliefs requires unifying them into a larger, overarching system.
 You can no longer load them up individually, but have to load them simultaneously.
 You will see that laity use ad hoc approximations that are much smaller.
-Sometimes, even adding together all the ad hoc approximations, which each apply to one particular domain, is smaller than the overarching system which is incomplete or inconsistent without including all of them.
+Sometimes, even adding together all the ad hoc approximations, across numerous particular domains, is smaller than the overarching system that can generate all the approximations.